lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 ---

  ##Opens a spatial database

   * Connects through storage or network
   * Recognizes and indexes information
-  * Loads up relevant data from storage to RAM (working memory)
+  * Loads up relevant data from storage to working memory

 ---

  ##Visualizes

   * Coordinates and layers
   * Styles
   * Handles user interface

 ---

  ## Geoprocesses

  * Measurements and overlays
  * Spatial correlation (Moran's I, etc.)
  * Spatial regression
  * Network analysis
  * MANY MANY MORE

 ---

  ## Stores

  * To image
  * As file locally
  * To database remotely